Mexican cabinet official out after Trump visit

 Trump has pledged to build a wall along the US-Mexico border and force the southern neighbor to pay for it.
 Peña Nieto has said unequivocally that his country will not pay for it.

 Mexico invited Trump to show that it could work with the Republican nominee if he were to win, according to the source close to the government.
-Yet the Foreign Ministry was not aware of the invitations to Trump and Clinton, said the Mexican government official.
+Yet the foreign ministry was not aware of the invitations to Trump and Clinton, said the Mexican government official.